Five big questions that the midterm results will answer

 This is one of the biggest — and most important — unknowns on Tuesday.

-The Supreme Court took its most seismic action for years in late June when it struck down the constitutional guarantee of a right to abortion established by 1973’s Roe v.
+The Supreme Court took its most seismic action in years in late June when it struck down the constitutional guarantee of a right to abortion established by 1973’s Roe v.
 Wade decision.

 In the aftermath, Democrats ticked up in the polls — for a while.